 Discount only valid for new Mobile Internet Aficionado memberships and can not be combined with other coupon codes.

-Looking for other ways to support what we do here?
+Other ways to support what we do here..

 Join risk free.

-If for any reason in the first 30 days you don't find your MIA membership to be a useful tool in your RVing setup, just ask - we'll be happy to refund your full membership fee.
+Should you decide to support us by becoming a member, and if for any reason in the first 30 days you don't find becoming part of our MIA community was the right fit for you - just ask - we'll be happy to refund your full membership fee.
 No questions asked.